Public Restrooms & Amenities

 In facilities producing or handling:

-uncontrolled static events can lead to scrap, rework, warranty claims and damage to your brand reputation.
-Personnel movement, rolling carts, conveyor systems and even HVAC changes can generate static charge that must be safely dissipated.
+Uncontrolled static events can lead to scrap, rework, warranty claims and damage to brand reputation.
+Personnel movement, rolling carts, conveyors and HVAC changes can generate static charge that must be safely dissipated.

 An engineered ESD epoxy flooring system is a foundational element of your ESD control program, working alongside wrist straps, heel straps, mats, garments and ground points to keep your facility within specified resistance ranges.

-Electronics and semiconductor environments require more than just “coated concrete.”
-They need flooring systems that combine static control, mechanical strength, chemical resistance and hygiene.
-We design resin-based systems around the actual conditions of your plant, including equipment loads, process chemistry, humidity, cleanroom class and maintenance practices.
+Electronics and semiconductor environments require more than “coated concrete.”
+They require systems that combine static control, mechanical strength, chemical resistance and cleanability.
+Priority One Epoxy Flooring designs resin-based systems around your plant’s conditions: equipment loads, process chemistry, humidity, cleanroom class and maintenance practices.

 Static-dissipative floors safely bleed off static charges at a controlled rate.
 These systems are: